STORING & MILLING

 Should I use oxygen packets?
 Do oxygen packets absorb all the oxygen once the pail is sealed?

 If you are storing grains for long periods of time (months/years), oxygen packets can help prolong freshness.
-However, most food-grade containers are not oxygen proof, which means that oxygen packets will not be useful long-term on their own.
+However, most food-grade containers are not completely oxygen proof, which means that oxygen packets may not be useful long-term on their own.